ixisio/andreasklein_org/README.md

 * Add a new fresh set of Icons
 * Clean up SCSS Files
-* Change the look if `<h2>` Tags
+* Change the look of `<h2>` Tags
 * Visual changes to 404 page
 * Update grunt.js to v0.4.2
 * Some minor improvements

 **0.11.0**

-* Frameless Figures on phones.
-Image Indentation on larger screen.
+* Frameless figures on phones.
+Image indentation on larger screen.
-* Styling Figure Captions.
+* Styling figure captions.
 * Refactoring

 **0.10.1**